NTHOscar/NTHOscar/README.md

 </p>

-- 🔭 I’m a Computer Science at The Chinese University of Hong Kong
+- 🔭 I’m a Computer Science student at The Chinese University of Hong Kong
 - 🌱 I’m currently learning and about to learn:
   - Machine Learning basics
   - Langchain